cartesia-ai/dev-showcase/README.md

 - [Resources](#resources)

 ## About Cartesia
-Cartesia is a leading provider of text-to-speech solutions, offering high-quality, natural-sounding voices with low latency and accurate pronunciation.
-Our API enables developers to integrate advanced TTS capabilities into their applications seamlessly.
+Cartesia is a leading provider of real-time audio models and offers the fastest, ultra-realistic generative voice API with Sonic.

 ## Featured Projects
-Here are some of the exciting projects built with Cartesia:
+Here are some exciting projects users have already submitted:

-PhonePal: A web call real-time translator so you can talk to anyone no matter the language.
+Phonepal: A real-time call translator so you can eliminate language barriers when talking to anyone over the web

 StudyPal: A buddy that helps you learn the most important information from research papers.